JosiahLal/The-Tech-Academy-Basic-C-Sharp-Projects.-/README.md

 # Operators Assignment
 The project demonstrates operator overloading by customizing the == and != operators in the Employee class to compare two Employee objects based on their Id property.
 This allows for checking equality between employee objects in a meaningful way, based on their unique identifiers.
 It was challenging but also very thought-provoking to complete.

+# Blackjack Game Assignment
+This project included a long process of watching tutorials about creating a blackjack console-based application and answering two questions about the code.
+This was a very long and stressful process but I am glad I completed it in the end.